aborroy/alfresco-mcp-lab/README.md

 See [docs/instructions.md](docs/instructions.md) for from-scratch builds and deeper configuration

----

 ## MCP Server tools for Alfresco

-The `mcp-server/` folder wires the lab to **python-alfresco-mcp-server** (built on FastMCP 2.0).
+The `mcp-server/` folder wires the lab to [python-alfresco-mcp-server](https://github.com/stevereiner/python-alfresco-mcp-server) (built on FastMCP 2.0).
 It exposes a focused toolset for content search + document lifecycle against Alfresco.
 In the latest 1.1 line, the server documents the following capabilities and transports (STDIO, HTTP, SSE)

 ### Tools